Transaction Logging Mode – Installing & Configuring

 The first step in this process is to configure the Transaction Event Listener in the Transaction Logging Interfaces.
 Using the eiConsole, open the Working Directory where your interfaces are located.
 Open the ‘PersistTransactions’ interface and then the ‘PersistTransaction’ route.

-This route contains two Transaction Event Listeners – one meant to be configurable and another to capture only transaction events with errors.
+This route contains three Transaction Event Listeners – one to be configurable, another to capture only transaction events with errors and one to capture completed transactions.
 Select the top-most listener named ‘Listen for Stage End Events’ and the listener configuration will display.
 The first two tabs are the ones we will need to configure: Event and Stage.
 The Event tab is shown below.

 Using the Event tab, you can select which transaction event types you would like to persist.
 To help minimize the size of the database, we recommend the default selection (Transaction End, Stage End, and Transaction Lost).
 This will generate one event for each transaction ending, one for the end of each stage (8 stages per route) and one for any Transactions that might get lost.